-The public should understand that merely because the court system for non-emergency contested hearings is generally shut-down on a short-term basis, does not mean that critical documents cannot be filed.
+The public should understand that through to June 1st, merely because the court system for non-emergency contested hearings is quite limited on a short-term basis, this has not meant that critical documents cannot be filed or certain progress cannot be made in divorce and family-law cases.
 Illinois is a state of required electronic filing of documents.
 Signatures from clients can be obtained electronically.
+And in many counties steps such as pretrial conferences can be conducted and cases can be proved-up remotely.
+See the Gitlin Law Firm’s separate blog regarding the procedures in McHenry County including virtual mediation.

-Please keep in mind that at this time the courthouse remains open in McHenry County, Illinois for emergency matters including at this time including orders of protection.
+Keep in mind that at this time the courthouse remains open in McHenry County, Illinois for emergency matters including at this time including orders of protection and that as of June 1, 2020, the courthouse will fully reopen.
+Nevertheless, divorce and family lawyers have been trained in McHenry County with conducting hearings remotely including use of Zoom for court appearances, etc.

 My best and be well.